 How to Do It Properly

 It is easy to forget that not everyone is as familiar with your company as you are.
 Introductions to people that the new employee will be working with are essential, as are any contacts that will be able to answer questions that may arise while they are finding their feet.
 This works in reverse as well, a short email to current staff alerting them to their new colleague and some information about them can help to make them feel more welcome.
+Some companies organize team building activities in Atlanta or similar to give all colleagues a chance to get to know each other better and feel comfortable working together.

 A brief history and run through of the aims of your MSP business can make a new employee know where they fit into the team and making sure they are aware of what is expected of them in their new role can make for an easier transition.